nspcc-dev/neofs-spec/20-api-v2/reputation.md

 __Response Body__ AnnounceIntermediateResultResponse.Body

-Response to the node's intermediate global trust information announce has an empty body because the trust exchange operation is asynchronous.
-If Trust information will not pass sanity checks it is silently ignored.
+Response to the node's intermediate global trust information announcement has an empty body because the trust exchange operation is asynchronous.
+If Trust information does not pass sanity checks, it is silently ignored.

 ### Message GlobalTrust